petehuang/petehuang.github.io/_posts/2018-12-15-learning-intensity-consistency.markdown

 - For a one-year period extending through most of 2017, Max Deutsch completed a project he called [Month to Master](https://medium.com/@maxdeutsch/m2m-day-1-completing-12-ridiculously-hard-challenges-in-12-months-9843700c741f).
 Each month, he selected a skill and an associated mastery level he’d want to get to within that month’s time.
 And he succeeded 11 times out of 12 (the 12th was to [beat Magnus Carlsen at chess](https://medium.com/the-mission/my-month-long-quest-to-become-a-chess-master-from-scratch-51ff8003d3f2) - only a little difficult if you ask me), particularly impressive since the challenges spanned creative output, content expertise, and physicality.

 - Take this Reddit post, where /u/T4NKie documented his journey from [zero to C1 French in a year](https://www.reddit.com/r/French/comments/7j37er/0_to_c1_in_a_year_lessons_learned/).
 As context, C1 is [estimated by the Alliance Francaise](https://en.wikipedia.org/wiki/Common_European_Framework_of_Reference_for_Languages#Relationship_with_duration_of_learning_process) to take about 810-950 hours to reach, and most online posts talk about C1 on the order of multiple years.
-T4NKie then says that replicating the intensity and method in Spanish has resulted in B1/B2 Spanish, which is 350-600 hours.
+T4NKie then says that replicating the intensity and method in Spanish has resulted in B1/B2 Spanish, which is 350-600 hours, in 4 months.

 - My own example with intensity involves my journey to learn to program.
 In 2013, I issued a challenge for myself: without ever taking a single formal class, could I, as a political science student at the time, learn enough in 8 months to compete with actual computer science students with 2 years of formal computer science education and get an internship as a software developer?
 Yes - I started from simple Ruby tutorials in April 2013 and had an offer in hand for Summer 2014 by December 2013.